zanderle/tutorial/en/css/README.md

 # CSS - make it pretty!

-* Review if it still applies to the changed order.

-Our blog still looks pretty ugly, right?
-Time to make it nice!
+Time to make our webpage look nice!
 We will use CSS for that.

 ## What is CSS?